ICLRandD/Blackstone/README.md

 ### Text Categoriser

 This release of Blackstone also comes with a text categoriser.
-In contrast with the NER component (which has been trainined to identify tokens and series of tokens of interest), other text categoriser classifier longer spans of text, such as sentences.
+In contrast with the NER component (which has been trainined to identify tokens and series of tokens of interest), the text categoriser classifies longer spans of text, such as sentences.

 The Text Categoriser has been trained to classify text according to one of five mutually exclusive categories, which are as follows: